ODEE instructional designers work one-on-one with Ohio State Online program faculty and instructors over a semester-long course design collaboration.

 Direct ODEE support for new online courses concludes after the semester-long collaboration with an instructional designer.
 However, the course design process influences how online program faculty deliver their courses, which includes:

-- Generating a calendar or checklist of pre-semester and ongoing administrative tasks for the course
+- Generating a calendar or checklist of pre-semester and ongoing administrative tasks for the course, and providing links to helpful resources

 - Anticipating the instructor workload for designed activities and assessments